Tino Chrupalla: Serbia

-In November of that year, Chrupalla and his fellow Bundestag AfD member Petr Bystron met with Milica Đurđević Stamenkovski, leader of the Serbian far-right party Oathkeepers.
+In November 2023, Chrupalla and his fellow Bundestag AfD member Petr Bystron met with Milica Đurđević Stamenkovski, leader of the Serbian far-right party Oathkeepers.
 At the invitation of AfD, Stamenkovski visited the Bundestag in Berlin and affirmed the AfD as "leading a sovereignist and state-building option in Germany".

 Israel

 In 2024, the AfD reversed its previously pro-Israel position, with Chrupalla calling for an end to Germany's current relationship with Israel, which Chrupalla described as "one-sided", as well as an end to arms exports to Israel during the Gaza war.
 This decision drew criticism from some other members of the AfD parliamentary group, suggesting a continued internal divide on the issue.
-Chrupalla criticized the German government's support for Israel during the Gaza war and rejected "blanket" Islamophobia.
+Chrupalla criticised the German government's support for Israel during the Gaza war and rejected "blanket" Islamophobia.

 COVID-19 pandemic

 In a summer interview with ZDF in August 2020, Chrupalla did not want to clearly distance himself from Andreas Kalbitz, the now-expelled former AfD parliamentary group leader in Brandenburg.
 Chrupalla stated: "In the time I have known Andreas Kalbitz in this party, which is six years now, I cannot detect any extremism in him."
 However, he would have liked Kalbitz to distance himself more clearly from his past.
 Chrupalla further spoke out against mandatory mask wearing in connection with the COVID-19 pandemic and advocated voluntary wearing, as he stated that there are differing opinions about the effectiveness of masks.
 He described the lockdown in spring 2020 as "disproportionate."

-In an ARD summer interview in August 2021, Chrupalla expressed skepticism about the effectiveness of coronavirus vaccinations, arguing that, according to Chrupalla, one is increasingly hearing about "vaccine failures" – people who contract COVID-19 despite being vaccinated – and that it is unclear how long immunity lasts or how many vaccinations are necessary.
+In an ARD summer interview in August 2021, Chrupalla expressed scepticism about the effectiveness of coronavirus vaccinations, arguing that, according to Chrupalla, one is increasingly hearing about "vaccine failures" – people who contract COVID-19 despite being vaccinated – and that it is unclear how long immunity lasts or how many vaccinations are necessary.

 In December 2021, Chrupalla expressed opposition to mandatory COVID-19 vaccinations during a debate on the TV discussion programme ZDF-Morgenmagazin; he argued that vaccination would make sense for the elderly and for those who had been previously ill.
 When the moderator, Andreas Wunn, stated that ICU doctors had confirmed that some 80 to 90 percent of COVID-19 patients in intensive care units were unvaccinated, Chrupalla claimed that such figures were unconfirmed.
 He instead blamed budget cuts and the downsizing of medical departments for recently overwhelmed ICUs in Germany.